Do you want some tips for tanning outside?

 Plus, if you do it in your own yard, you’re more likely to take frequent breaks from the sun’s rays.
 After all, you need to go inside to use the bathroom, get a drink, and so on.

-Then there’s the fact that your own backyard is one of the few places that you can try nude tanning without getting arrested for indecent exposure (well, as long as you have a tall fence, that is).
+Then there’s the fact that your own backyard is one of the few places where you can try nude tanning without getting arrested for indecent exposure (well, as long as you have a tall fence, that is).

 Check out the video below for the “safest” time to tan.
 Keep in mind, though, that there is no 100% safe time, as all outdoor tanning comes with risks.

-2. Know How Long to Tan Outside
+3. Know How Long to Tan Outside

 This is one of the most common errors that people make when it comes to tanning.
 Once the sun’s warmth kicks in, we only want to stay and enjoy it.